The Purpose of Ingredients: Stock Management

 1. Navigate to Products > Add Product.

-2. Fill in the product name, product code, and select the Ingredient type.
+2. Fill in the product name, product code, and Save.
+(This will make more fields appear.)
+Then, select the Ingredient type.

 Scroll down and input the price and cost.